 - a.
 There shall be a Senate Nominating Committee consisting of six members of the Senate elected by the Senate.
-Each spring, after the Senate elections for faculty and staff are completed, the Executive Committee will distribute to Senate members a first ballot for the Nominating Committee with the names of the Senators newly elected for three-year terms, and the instructions that Senators may vote for four names.
+The Committee will include at least one but not more than two professional staff members.
+Each spring, after all other Senate elections for faculty and staff are completed, the Executive Committee will distribute to Senate members a first ballot for the Nominating Committee with the names of the Senators newly elected for three-year terms, and the instructions that Senators may vote for four names.
 A second ballot with the names of the four senators receiving the highest number of votes will then be distributed to Senate members, with the instruction that Senators may vote for two names.
 The two Senators receiving the highest numbers of votes cast will be members of the Nominating Committee for three years, starting their terms when their Senate terms begin July 1.
 Vacancies will be filled by the available candidate with the highest vote at the last previous election in the appropriate class and constituency. - b.
-The Vice President for Academic Affairs shall convene the Nominating Committee, which shall elect its chairperson. - c.
-Each September the Nominating Committee shall submit to the Senate by written ballot a slate of four full professors without administrative office for election of two to the Faculty Review Board for a three-year term.
-Members of the Committee of Three shall not be nominated. - d.
+Each October the Nominating Committee shall submit to the Senate by written ballot a slate of four full professors without administrative office for election of two to the Faculty Review Board for a three-year term.
+Members of the Committee of Three shall not be nominated. - c.
 In October of each year the Nominating Committee shall submit to the faculty and to the professional staff slates composed of at least two nominees for each At-large seat to be filled in the Senate.
-Candidates may also be nominated by petition; if a petition signed by five members of the faculty or the professional staff in support of a candidate is submitted before 1 November, that candidate's name shall be included on the election ballot. - e.
+Candidates may also be nominated by petition; if a petition signed by five members of the faculty or the professional staff in support of a candidate is submitted within the time specified in the election instructions, that candidate's name shall be included on the election ballot. - d.
+Newly elected members of the Senate and all other members of the faculty and professional staff shall be asked by the Senate Administrator in February if they wish to indicate an interest in serving on one of the standing committees, and the preferences shall be turned over to the Senate Nominating Committee.
 The Committee shall submit to the April meeting of the Senate its recommendations as to the chairpersons and members of the standing committees for the ensuing year (the number of nominees for each committee constituting a recommendation as to the number of members of that committee) and such nominations shall be included in the minutes of the Senate.
-Newly elected members of the Senate and all other members of the faculty and professional staff shall be asked by the Secretary in February if they wish to indicate an interest in serving on one of the standing committees, and the preferences so secured shall be turned over to the Senate Nominating Committee.
 Each year the Nominating Committee shall solicit for its consideration names of students from the Presidents of the Undergraduate Student Government and the Graduate Student Senate.
-The chairpersons and at least half of the membership of each standing committee shall be senators. - 4.
-The Senate, annually at its May meeting, shall determine the number of members of each standing committee for the ensuing year, shall elect the members of such committees, and shall designate the chairman of each such committee.
-Before such elections, nominations for committee members and chairmen, in addition to those submitted by the Senate Nominating Committee, may be made from the floor.
-If there are more nominees for any committee than the number of places to be filled or if there is more than one nomination for the chairmanship of any committee, the election of that committee or of that committee chairman shall take place by secret ballot.
-The newly elected committees and their chairmen shall take office on July 1 following their election.
-If any committee chairmanship shall become vacant, the Senate Nominating Committee shall present a nomination to fill the vacancy not later than the next regular meeting of the Senate, and after the opportunity for nominations from the floor the Senate shall fill the vacancy.
-The same procedure shall be followed to designate an acting chairman when it is known that the chairman of a committee will be absent from the University for a period as long as a semester.
-The Senate may similarly fill vacancies in the membership of any committee if it judges that the remaining number of members is insufficient to perform the work of the committee.
-In such cases the Nominating Committee shall be given the opportunity to present nomination.
+The chairpersons and at least half of the membership of each standing committee shall be senators.